 Any changes that create new intersections between microbes and people pave the way

 for disease-causing agents to enter our species.
-One such change that has put us at risk is the global human population explosion—from about 1.6 billion people in 1900 to nearly 7 billion today.
-Humans have cleared forests for agriculture and suburbanization, leading to closer contact with environments that may harbor novel (or newly introduced) pathogens
+One such change that has put us at risk is the global human population explosion—from about 1.6 billion people in 1900 to almost 7.3 billion in 2016.
+Humans have cleared forests for agriculture, settlement, and urban expansion, leading to closer contact with environments that may harbor diverse wildlife species and the pathogens

-.
-Through much of the world’s developing tropical regions, the massive expansion of roads and human settlements has also created transition zones
+they carry.
+The massive expansion of roads and human settlements through much of the world’s developing tropical regions has also created transition zones

 filled with opportunities for contact with potential disease-causing agents.

 International trade and travel are associated with the emergence of such infectious agents as the SARS coronavirus and West Nile virus.

 Human travel and commerce have introduced other risks.
 About 2.4 million passengers, each a potential carrier of infection, travel daily by aircraft to international destinations.
 International commerce, especially in foodstuffs, adds to the global traffic of disease-causing microbes.
 Because the transit times of people and goods are often shorter than the incubation periods of infection, carriers of a disease can arrive at their destination before the infection they harbor is detectable.
 International trade and travel are associated with the spread of such infectious agents as HIV, severe acute respiratory syndrome (SARS